antoniofull/react-fluid-text/README.md

 ### Using the Hook

-You can also use the hook on your hown.
+You can use only the hook if you want.
 It takes an object with the 3 values `{compressor, minFontSize, maxFontSize}` which are all optional and have the same default values as he `FluidText` component.
-Just call it with an empty object.
+Simplest way is to call it with an empty object.

-It returns a React `ref:React.RefObject` and `fontSize:Number` that you can then use as you want.
+It returns a React `ref: React.RefObject` and `fontSize: Number` that you can then use as you want.

 ```javascript
 import { useFluidFontSize } from 'react-fluid-text';